Find out if you need adapters or converters for your electrical devices.

 Make sure to check the voltage labels on your appliances or chargers to see if you need to bring an adapter or converter+adapter.

-Converters and adapters are available in Iceland at the duty-free store in Keflavík Airport as well as some major hotels, electronic stores, souvenir shops and bookstores.
+Converters and adapters are available in Iceland at the duty-free store in Keflavík Airport as well as electronic stores, souvenir shops and bookstores and some major hotels.